cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 ## Blocklisting Addresses

-The `x/bank` module accepts a map of addresses that are considered blocklisted from directly and explicitly receiving funds through means such as `MsgSend` and `MsgMultiSend` and direct API calls like `SendCoinsFromModuleToAccount`.
+The `x/bank` module accepts a map of addresses that are considered blocklisted from directly and explicitly receiving funds through means such as `MsgSend` and direct API calls like `SendCoinsFromModuleToAccount`.

 Typically, these addresses are module accounts.
 If these addresses receive funds outside the expected rules of the state machine, invariants are likely to be